Un-index/kv-abstraction/README.md

 <a name="_internalDataStoreObject.Destroy"></a>

 ### _internalDataStoreObject.Destroy() ⇒ <code>void</code>
-ends / kills connection to a database
+ends / kills connection to a database that was initiated by DataStoreObject.GetDataStore

 **Kind**: static method of [<code>\_internalDataStoreObject</code>](#_internalDataStoreObject) **Example**